During the semester

 PDF Files

-To check the basic accessibility of a PDF file, click on a page and see if you can highlight individual words.
-If you can’t and the page turns blue, it is just a picture of the page and not accessible to a screen reader.
-For detailed instructions on document accessibility, please see Accessible PDF document resources.
+To check the basic accessibility of a PDF file, try to highlight individual words in the document.
+If you can’t and if the page turns blue, what you have is a picture of the page which is not accessible to a screen reader.
+For detailed instructions on document accessibility, please visit Accessible PDF document resources.

 If it is a scanned book chapter, first make sure your use falls within copyright rules.
 Your subject matter librarian or another librarian should be able to help you determine this.
-If it is within copyright usage, your subject matter librarian may be able to help you find a digital version of the book that your students can use.
+If it is within copyright usage, your subject matter librarian may be able to help you find an accessible digital version that your students can use.

-If it is a another type of material such as a handout, slide deck, or document, your best course of action is to find the original Word, Google Doc, PowerPoint, etc. file and provide that instead of the PDF.
+If it is a another type of material such as a handout, slide deck, or document, your best course of action is to find the original Word, Google Doc, PowerPoint, etc. file, make sure that version is accessible, and provide that instead of the PDF.

 Rotating pages